 Claim settlement history of a company can tell a lot about the company.
 The claim settlement ratio of the company will give a clearer picture of how it has treated its customers in the past and if it stands true to its claims.
 The higher the claim settlement ratio, more trustworthy the company.

-Another important question that will decide the best health insurance for you is if the company providing health insurance to you has a good network (branches easily accessible to you).
+Another important question that will decide the is if the company providing health insurance to you has a good network (branches easily accessible to you).
 It is going to be really helpful if there is a branch located near you in times of emergencies.

 While most of the insurance companies pay for the medical charges, there are some companies that will ask you to pay a portion of the medical expense.
 This policy is called co-pay where in the insured contributes a certain amount.
 It is important to clear it out with the bank if you have no intention of opting for a co-pay option in your health insurance policy.